vignesh-seven/jpeg-resaver/README.md

 # JPEG Resaver

 ## What is this
-A little program to save you from Whatsapp's JPEG hell.
+A little program to save you from "JPEG marker is missing" hell (for images downloaded from Whatsapp).

 Can be used when Photshop doesn't want to open your JPEG files that you just downloaded from Whatsapp :)

 ## How to use